grondilu/libdigest-raku/README.md

 * Digest::RIPEMD :
   - rmd160

-## Disclaimer

-PERFORMANCE WARNING: currently, execution is much slower than with most other programming languages.

 ## License

 This work is published under the terms of the artistic license, as rakudo is.